Ticket Scalping

 Major Theatre, Sporting and Cultural Events

-Buying tickets
+Buying and reselling tickets

 Legislation

-The Major Events Act 2009.
+Understand the Major Events Act 2009

-Report an offence
+Report a ticket scalping offence

-Authorised Ticketing Officers can investigate potential offences.
+Authorised Ticketing Officers can investigate suspected offences

 Declared events